allofmex/jw-accounting_autofill/README.md

 pip3 install .
 # pip3 install --editable .
+## For priate gitlab repository create access token in group or repository with scope "read_repository" and at least role Reporter (guest will not work)
 ```

 Copy example.config.yml to config.yml and edit values according to your needs